 Funeral sandwiches are one of my favorite southern specialties.
 Salty ham, nutty swiss cheese, and a tangy dijon brown sugar butter glaze is baked into fluffy Hawaiian rolls.
-They’re basically upgraded ham and cheese sliders with a brown sugar dijon caramelized crust and they’re completely irresistible!
+They're basically upgraded ham and cheese sliders on hawaiian rolls with a brown sugar dijon caramelized crust and they're completely irresistible!

 So what are funeral sandwiches?
 Well they're basically Southern ham and cheese sliders that are baked in a brown sugar dijon sauce.